free things to do in New York City

 Master Class | Kazuhide Isomura (Tokyo String Quartet), Viola and Chamber Music Master Class

-Regarded as one of the supreme chamber ensembles of the world, the Tokyo Quartet—Martin Beaver and Kikuei Ikeda (violins), Kazuhide Isomura (viola) and Clive Greensmith (cello)—has collaborated with a remarkable array of artists and composers, built a comprehensive catalogue of critically acclaimed recordings and established a distinguished teaching record.
-Performing over a hundred concerts worldwide each season, the quartet has a devoted international following across the globe.
+Regarded as one of the supreme chamber ensembles of the world, the Tokyo Quartet—Martin Beaver and more Kikuei Ikeda (violins), Kazuhide Isomura (viola) and Clive Greensmith (cello)—has collaborated with a remarkable array of artists and composers, built a comprehensive catalogue of critically acclaimed recordings and established a distinguished teaching record.
+Performing over a hundred concerts worldwide each season, the quartet has a devoted international following across the globe. less

 New York City, NY; NYC